Research

 Papers under Review/Revision

-1. Shawn Mankad, Masha Shunko, and Qiuping Yu.
+3. Shawn Mankad, Masha Shunko, and Qiuping Yu.
 “Too Close for Comfort?
 Understanding Peer Effects in Large Franchised Networks.”
-POMS, Major Revision
+Major Revision, Production and Operations Management (POMS).

 • Wharton Customer Analytics Institute Data Grant Award